Audiovisual Arts and Media Studies

 Schedule and funding of the doctoral studies and dissertation

-Present a schedule for the doctoral studies that includes the required studies (60 ECTS), time needed for writing dissertation and possibly for the production of the artistic element(s).
+Present a schedule for the doctoral studies that includes the required studies (30 ECTS), time needed for writing dissertation and possibly for the production of the artistic element(s).

 Full time studies take approximately 4 years, plan your schedule accordingly.
 Be realistic.

-Suitable time frame is to present the plan by academic terms (autumn and spring).
+Suitable time frame is to present the plan by academic terms (Autumn and Spring).

 Funding: The way you plan to fund your studies affects their length.
 Present a detailed plan for funding.
 Especially in the case of productions (artistic components of your doctoral project), present your budget.